cynthia/kosentences/readme.md

 This corpus is a preprocessed text dump of [Korean Wikipedia](https://ko.wikipedia.org/) articles.

 The original text is from a snapshot of Wikipedia as of June 1, 2019.
-The text has been stripped of Wiki markup, encoded in UTF-8.
+The text has been stripped of Wiki markup, and is encoded in UTF-8.

 Short sentences and headlines have been scrubbed out.